YungBurn/HTFManager/README.md

 Profile data, configuration snapshots, managed-package history, ownership records, recovery data, and game files are not intended to be uploaded as part of ordinary package browsing or application-update operations.

 Local application state remains stored on the user's machine unless the user explicitly performs an export/share operation.

+HTF Manager will not transfer information to other networked systems unless specifically requested by the user or required by a user-enabled feature.

 ---